yumaikas/blogserv/README.md

 * Creating New articles
 * Makeing sure that IP addresses are part of the login scheme
 * Administering comments
-* ~~Email notifications~~ Basic email notifications are now ready.
+* Basic email notifications.

 The code is currently in super hacky status (no make file or build script), and is specific to my website in some key places.
-That will be next on the list.
+Pulling the hostname into the config file is the next item on the list. (grep for junglecoder to get an idea of which files will be affected.)

 Choices currently made for this engine: